Elfsong/elfsong.github.io-/_projects/bike.md

 </div>
 <div class="caption">
     When I moved to Melbourne.
 I managed to get another fixed gear.
-    I even used to do the part-time Uber delievery for a period.
+    I even used it to do Uber delievery for a period.
 </div>